About Keystone Homebrew Supply

 Favorite Wines: Syrah, Cabernet Sauvignon, Gewurtztraminer, Riesling.

 Jeremy has been helping us here at Keystone since 2002.
 In that time he has made tasty homemade beverages of virtually every type imaginable, including beer, wine, cider, mead, soda and he has become quite proficient in extracting “essential oils”.
-He also enjoys making cheese and olives, and has even created a sourdough starter (for baking bread) using our White Labs Lactobacillus culture.

 Makes: Ciders, wine, meads, cheese, beer, and whatever comes out of his essential oil extractor

 Favorite style of beer to brew: Pale ales and stout

 Craziest concoction: 33 pounds of Munton’s pale extract + 1 pound of Northern Brewer hops = one hell of a barleywine.

 Brew system: Extract brewing in a 15-gallon stainless steel Polarware pot

 Favorite commercial breweries: Founders, Yards, Duck Rabbit, Wild Goose (Damn you, Flying Dog – bring back the Snow Goose)